 How Do I Stop My Leather Boots From Squeaking

 Boots are in fashion right now.
 It is cool to wear and also easy to carry.
-Wearing boots gives a fashionista feeling true.
+Wearing boots gives a fashionista a feeling true.
 Craving for boots now?
-Or already have boots but with some problem?
+Or already have boots but with some problems?
 Well, new or old boots can make squeaky noises when you walk.
 There is an easy solution to that too.
-Follow the steps to get to the point.
+Follow the steps to get to the point:

 Step 1:Clean The Shoe

 Cleaning the shoe is a must here.
-You need to know where the squawking noise is coming from, and dust on the shoes can make the squawking worse.
-Or excess dust may be the reason for the squawking noise.
+You need to know where the squawking noise comes from; dust on the casual shoes can make the squawking worse.
+Excess dust may be the reason for the squawking noise.
 It is important to investigate the area from which the squawking noise originates.
 Often, excessive dust or debris in certain shoe regions, such as the insole or outsole, can be the culprit behind the unwanted noise.

 Step 2:Sprinkle Powder

-If the squawking noise is coming from soles or inside, apply powder to it.
+If the squawking noise comes from the soles or inside, apply powder.
 You can take any powder, even baby powder, and use that as a powdery lubricant.
 First, unzip the boot.
 Sprinkle powder inside and spread it.
 You can also apply powder to the zip.
 It would smoothen the zip to work smoothly.

 Leathers will not be affected by the powder.
 But as we do not know the quality of the leather boot, do not use the powder on the leather.
-If the problem is on the bottom of the boot, apply a pinch amount of powder on the bottom.
+If the problem is on the bottom of the boot, apply a pinch amount of powder.
 Or else it would decrease the friction and make the person fall.
-Better be careful.
+You better be careful.
 That’s why it takes a small amount of powder to apply.

 Step 3:Sand Or Rub

 Sometimes, applying powder may not work.
-In that case, rubbing with a sheet of sandpaper would help to reduce squawking noise.
+In that case, rubbing with a sandpaper sheet would help reduce squawking noise.
 One can take sandpaper and rub it on the sole too.
 The sole would get some postures and may stop squawking.
 Or rub the sole with a rubbing sheet.